How To Use Facebook And Fake News To Get People To Murder Each Other

 It’s a situation that has drawn comparisons to Rwanda’s 1994 genocide, particularly that crisis’s use of Radio Mille Collines, a local radio station, to fan the flames.
 And South Sudan’s divide is only getting worse.

-“[It] has the potential to create a Rwanda situation massively accelerated through the use of social media,” Stephen Kovats, a Berlin-based researcher who helps run #defyhatenow, an organization tracking and combating online hate speech in South Sudan, said.
+“[It] has the potential to create a Rwanda situation massively accelerated through the use of social media,” Stephen Kovats, a Berlin-based researcher who helps run #DefyHateNow, an organization tracking and combating online hate speech in South Sudan, said.
 “Linkages between social media, and word of mouth, and ending up with a gun in the hand or a machete, those are fairly clear.”

-(#defyhatenow has catalogued a lexicon of hate speech terms used by South Sudanese online during the war, including slurs targeting specific ethnicities.
+(#DefyHateNow worked with Peace Tech Lab, a DC-based nonprofit, to help catalogue a lexicon of hate speech terms used by South Sudanese online during the war, including slurs targeting specific ethnicities.
 They range from “MTN,” used to criticize Dinka perceived to be invading other ethnic groups’ areas by referencing the mobile phone company’s tagline “Everywhere You Go,” to “Dor,” used by some Dinka to depict Equatorians as their slaves.)

-To combat the threat, last month the U.N.
-Security Council updated the mandate of its 13,000 troop peacekeeping mission in South Sudan to “monitor, investigate and report incidents of hate speech.”
+To combat the threat, last month the UN Security Council updated the mandate of its 13,000-troop peacekeeping mission in South Sudan to “monitor, investigate and report incidents of hate speech.”

 The online networks spreading fake news and hate speech in South Sudan are surprisingly similar to those that have spread like wildfire in the United States.
-The groups are based abroad, believed to be for-profit, prey on a general lack of media literacy, and specialize in setting up confusingly-named websites to share false news and unverified images.
+The groups are based abroad, are believed to be for-profit, prey on a general lack of media literacy, and specialize in setting up confusingly named websites to share false news and unverified images.

 The Facebook “community pages” populated by members of a single tribe or political group create echo chambers of hate.
 There are also pages featuring multiple tribes or groups, which turn toxic as different sides clash, mirroring the real-life fighting among the tribes.

 “They can post an inciting message: ‘You of x tribe, what are you waiting for?
-Such tribe are finishing us, let us go and revenge!’” says James Bidal, an activist with South Sudanese civil society group Community Empowerment for Progress Organization, which monitors online hate speech.
+Such tribe are finishing us, let us go and revenge!’” said James Bidal, an activist with South Sudanese civil society group Community Empowerment for Progress Organization, which monitors online hate speech.
 “People read these messages and react on the ground.”

 According to Bidal, when a trusted diaspora “influencer” posts a comment on social media, the few people online in South Sudan who see it may quickly share it by word of mouth with the offline community.
-“They take the message very seriously and they keep spreading,” he says.
+“They take the message very seriously and they keep spreading,” he said.

 One of the most prominent influencers among the diaspora is Gordon Buay, a South Sudanese diplomat who holds a dual citizenship with Canada, and works at South Sudan’s embassy in Washington.